-Breast lift or mastopexy is one of the top procedures at the Fairfield, Connecticut, practice of Dr. Alfred Sofer.
-Breast firmness and shape can change and become droopy due to multiple factors, including gravity, pregnancy, breastfeeding, aging, weight fluctuations, and genetics.
-During a breast lift, a new breast contour is created by tightening the breast tissue and removing the excess skin.
+Mastopexy, often called a breast lift, is one of the top procedures at the Fairfield, Connecticut, practice of Dr. Alfred Sofer.
+Breasts can lose firmness and become droopy due to multiple factors, including gravity, pregnancy, breastfeeding, aging, weight fluctuations, and genetics.
+During a breast lift, Dr. Sofer creates a new breast contour by tightening the breast tissue and removing the excess skin.
 Raising, lifting, and firming the breasts are all benefits of breast lift surgery.

 View our photo gallery and see real results from our breast lift patients.

 Dr. Sofer believes that customized surgical techniques are the key to satisfying cosmetic results.
 Breast volume, the skin envelope, and areola position are all addressed on a case-by-case basis.

 Two additional factors that will be discussed during your consultation with Dr. Sofer are your desired breast volume and upper pole fullness.
 Dr. Sofer may suggest the addition of breast implants for those seeking larger breasts or more upper pole fullness.
 He may recommend a breast reduction for those who want smaller, elevated breasts.
 In some cases, minimal droopiness may be corrected with implants alone during a customized breast augmentation.

 Dr. Sofer will also discuss your incision options with you during your consultation.
 Usually, incision placement is dependent on your surgical plan, and Dr. Sofer chooses from the following 3 types: